Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 Years ago, my friend and I were pouring self-leveling over some heat wires and didn’t realize there was a hole around the toilet flange.
 The SLU ran straight down onto the washer and dryer that were in the basement.
 We never realized it until we arrived the next day and the homeowners brought this to our attention.

-Some lessons are learned that hard way.
+Some lessons are learned the hard way.

 Perimeter and Doorways